 Alternative 1 – Bridge Spanning over Landslide: Alternative 1 would seek to limit major earthwork and remediation of the existing landslide area by constructing a single long-span bridge supported on stable ground outside the limits of the landslide area.
-The bridge would span approximately 380 feet.
+The bridge would span approximately 400 feet.
 A standard barrier and railing would be installed on the edges of the bridge.
-In addition, a sidewalk would be installed on the south side of the bridge.
+The proposed project would also include the possibility of a sidewalk, up to 5 feet wide on the northside of the roadway, in addition to the sidewalk up to 15 feet wide on the south side of the roadway.
 The construction of this alternative would last for approximately 15 months.

 Alternative 3 – Shear Pins with MSE Wall: Alternative 3 would be similar to Alternative 2; however, rather than being located at the face of the existing slope, a row of large diameter piles and a grid of smaller diameter piles would be constructed below the proposed roadway.
 The piles would handle the vertical loading of the Mechanically Stabilized Embankment (MSE) wall and mitigate lateral forces on the existing slope.
 The MSE-type wall utilizes a reinforcement strap tied to a segment of wall panel.
 The self-weight and friction of the compacted earth would keep the face of the panels in place.
 A barrier and railing adjacent to the sidewalk would be required, similar to Alternatives 1 and 2.
-Additionally, riprap protection up to an elevation of 15 feet above the mean high tide mark would be required under Alternative 3 to protect the slope from recession due to wave action and other erosive forces, similar to Alternative 2.
+Similar to Alternative 2, riprap protection up to an elevation of 15 feet above the mean high tide mark would be required under Alternative 3 to protect the slope from recession due to wave action and other erosive forces.
 The construction of this alternative would last for approximately 19 months.

 SUMMARY OF ENVIRONMENTAL EFFECTS:

 A public hearing was held on Wednesday, May 3, 2017 at The Plaza at Cabrillo Marina, Cabrillo Marina Community Room, 2865 Via Cabrillo Marina, San Pedro, CA 90731.
-BOE is anticipating the Final EIR to be considered for approval in early May 2018.
+BOE is anticipating the Final EIR to be considered for approval in September 2019.
 This project falls within the dual coastal jurisdiction zone; preparation of both a local and state coastal development permit will follow soon after the release of the Final EIR and project adoption by City Council.